 When you sell custom scavenger hunts for a living, after awhile you get pretty good at coming up with unique challenges.
-When GR Scavenger Hunt first started in 2015, we mostly used the same challenges, over and over again — and let's face it, most of the challenges we first started with just weren't that much fun.
+When GR Scavenger Hunt first started in 2015, we had a lot of fun challenges that people seemed to enjoy a lot.

-But then the creative juices started flowing and we started dreaming up new, never-before-seen challenges, based often on what we saw in the world around me.
+But after a few months the creative juices really started flowing and we dreamt up new, never-before-seen challenges, based often on what we saw in the world around us.
 Today, we can almost pull challenges out of thin air without even thinking.
 The secret?
 Let one idea inspire you into your next, and don't be afraid to come up with silly or outrageous ideas.

 Want to learn more?
-Here's some of our best tips & tricks for coming up with creative, engaging, even teachable scavenger hunt challenges that have never been seen before.
+Here's some of our best tips & inspiration for coming up with creative, engaging, even teachable scavenger hunt challenges that have never been seen before.

 1. Google Doodle

 Go to google.com — you don't even need to type any search terms.
 Check and see if there's Google Doodle up for that day (there almost always is) and use that for inspiration.
 Timely, relevant clues are fun clues!
 Simply use the "I'm feeling Doodley" option to see a random Google doodle.
 For example, here's what the logo from a few years back:

 Turns out that day was Gideon Sundback's — the inventor of the zipper — 132nd birthday.
 If it were me, I'd start thinking about zippers.
 What would be a fun photo with a zipper?
 I might use that prompt to create a challenge like, "Gideon Sundback invented of the zipper!
 To honor this accomplishment, take a photo of a team member with a coat, jacket, vest, etc. zipped all the way up past their nose, with only their eyes peeking out."
 That would actually make a pretty fun photo, right?
 Then head to the next Google Doodle and do the same thing over again.